ScoreCL: Augmentation-Adaptive Contrastive Learning via Score-Matching Function: Methodology

-{\bf Analysis on score values.} As illustrated in Figs. \ref{subfig:aug_score}-\ref{subfig:2aug_1img}, we analyze the relationship between score values and augmentation strength.
-Since we use DSM~\cite{vincent2011connection} whose output is $\frac{(x-\tilde{x})}{\sigma^2}=-\frac{\epsilon}{\sigma}$ where $\tilde{x}=x+\sigma\epsilon$ and $\epsilon\sim\mathcal{N}(0,\sigma^2)$, if the degree of deformation ($\sigma$) of the image is large, the absolute value of the score matching function output (score value) will be small.
+As illustrated in Figs. \ref{subfig:aug_score}-\ref{subfig:2aug_1img}, we analyze the relationship between score values and augmentation strength.
+Since we use DSM~\cite{vincent2011connection} whose output is the gradient of the log density of data by regressing it with perturbing data as shonw in equation \ref{eq:score}, i.e., $\frac{(x-\tilde{x})}{\sigma^2}=-\frac{\epsilon}{\sigma}$ where $\tilde{x}=x+\sigma\epsilon$ and $\epsilon\sim\mathcal{N}(0, 1)$ such that the large degree of deformation ($\sigma$) of the image results in the small absolute score value.

-\textbf{1) Score values have a correlation with the strength of single augmentation.} We first analyze how the score values of augmented samples change according to the strength of augmentation which is applied to the image.
+\textbf{1) Score values have a correlation with the strength of single augmentation.} Though the views are augmented with various transformation, we first analyze how the score values of augmented samples change according to the strength of the augmentation applied to the image.
 Figure~\ref{subfig:aug_score} shows that the score value tends to decrease as the strength of augmentation increases.
 For the qualitative analysis, we plot the Fig. \ref{fig:score_example} which shows the histogram of score values obtained from ImageNet dataset~\cite{deng2009imagenet} with RandAugment~\cite{cubuk2020randaugment}.
-Images in the left two columns with small score values are deformed with color-related augmentation such as color jittering or grayscale.
-From these, we confirm that score values and the strength of augmentation are negatively correlated.
+The images in the left two columns with small score values are deformed with color-related augmentation such as color jittering or grayscale.
+From these, we confirm that score values and the augmentation strength are correlated.